ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 --- abstract

-This document specifies public-key certificate enrollment procedures protected with lightweight application-layer security protocols suitable for Internet of Things (IoT) deployments.
-The protocols leverage payload formats defined in Enrollment over Secure Transport (EST) and existing IoT standards including the Constrained Application Protocol (CoAP), Concise Binary Object Representation (CBOR), and the CBOR Object Signing and Encryption (COSE) format.
+Enrollment over Secure Transport (EST) is a certificate provisioning protocol over HTTPS.
+This document specifies how to carry EST over the Constrained Application Protocol (CoAP) protected with Object Security for Constrained RESTful Environments (OSCORE).
+The specification builds on top of the EST-coaps {{RFC9148}} specification, but uses OSCORE and Ephemeral Diffie-Hellman over COSE (EDHOC) instead of DTLS.
+The specification also leverages the certificate structures defined in {{I-D.ietf-cose-cbor-encoded-cert}}.

 --- middle